• Skip to primary navigation

 1. Make the prosciutto sugo sauce as called for and set it aside.

-2. Make the asparagus-béchamel sauce, as called for, cover it with cling film, and set aside.
+2. Make the asparagus-béchamel as called for, cover it with cling film, and set aside.

-• sauce, Grana Padano, lasagna noodles, béchamel, chopped asparagus, prosciutto sauce, prosciutto cotto (ham), Grana Padano, mozzarella, lasagna noodles, béchamel, sauce, Grana Padano, chopped asparagus, mozzarella, prosciutto cotto (ham), lasagna noodles, béchamel, sauce, mozzarella, Grana Padano, end by decorating with the blanched asparagus spear halves
+6. Assemble the lasagna.
+Spread a ladle of béchamel on the bottom of a lasagna dish or 9x13 inch baking dish.
+Build the layers in this order: sauce, Grana Padano, lasagna noodles, béchamel, chopped asparagus, prosciutto sauce, prosciutto cotto (ham), Grana Padano, mozzarella, lasagna noodles, béchamel, sauce, Grana Padano, chopped asparagus, mozzarella, prosciutto cotto (ham), lasagna noodles, béchamel, sauce, mozzarella, Grana Padano.
+Decorate the top with the blanched asparagus spear halves.

-6. Bake the lasagna.
+7. Bake the lasagna.
 Cover the lasagna tightly with aluminum foil and bake in a preheated 350°F/175°C oven for 40 minutes.
-Remove the aluminum foil and bake uncovered until bubbling and golden brown on top (about 5-10 minutes more).
+Remove the foil and bake uncovered for 5-10 minutes more until bubbling and golden brown on top.
+Allow to cool for 10-20 minutes before serving.
+Enjoy!

 Notes